Your Cart

 This creates the internal clock that all musicians must have and by focusing on improving your timing by counting (to yourself or out loud) you begin to develop this very important skill set.
 I can’t begin to tell you how many musicians I’ve met who have not developed proper timing.

-Additional counts to use when creating rhythm.
+Additional counts to use when creating rhythm

 Here are a few more to experiment with:

-Try: 1 & 2 & 3 & 4 &.
+Option 1: 1 & 2 & 3 & 4 &

-Option 2: 1 2 & 3 4.
+Option 2: 1 2 & 3 4

-Third option: 1 2 3 & 4
+Option 3: 1 2 3 & 4

-Once you work with these counts you’ll begin to recognize familiar parts of songs you already know.
+Once you work with these counts, you’ll begin to recognize familiar parts of songs you already know.
 So practice these rhythm counts while moving your power chords up, down, and around the guitar fretboard.
-That way you will develop your internal clock and be on your way to becoming a good solid rhythm guitar player.
+That way, you will develop your internal clock and be on your way to becoming a good solid rhythm guitar player.
 Which is vitally important.

 You’ll also discover how to develop practice habits, basic music theory, and more.
 All without previous musical knowledge or ability.
-This can be very very beneficial when getting started.
+This can be very beneficial when getting started.
 If this is you or anyone you know, order this book today on Amazon and get started.
 You’ll be having fun playing guitar in no time.

 Thank you for your time reading and until our next lesson, take care.